 \section{Discussion and final remarks}

-A possible entropic nature of an extra force producing the discrepancy of the expected and observed galactic rotation curves requires an appropriate expression of entropy in terms of the galactic radius.
-In this work we have investigated a Boltzmann type of entropy obtained from a probability distribution that is also a simple solution of the Fokker-Planck equation with constant diffusion coefficient.
-Despite the simplicity of the model, it performed satisfactorily in explaining the general behavior of the observed galactic rotation curves.
+Although the model was introduced as a phenomenological description of the additional force required to explain galactic rotation curves, its structure admits a natural statistical interpretation.
+In particular, the stationary probability distribution obtained from the Fokker--Planck equation,

+closely resembles the structure of a Boltzmann distribution in a central potential.
+Equilibrium statistical distributions typically scale as $P(r)\propto e^{-\beta V(r)}$, and a gravitational potential behaves as $V(r)\propto 1/r$.
+In the present case, the additional ``$-1$'' term arises from the specific stationary solution of the radial Fokker--Planck equation under the imposed boundary condition.
+This suggests that the entropic contribution to the radial force balance may be interpreted as the emergent response of an effective statistical system subject to a central gravitational drift and diffusion.

+Within this framework, the additional force derived from the entropy gradient provides an effective contribution to the rotation dynamics of galaxies.
+A notable feature of the resulting force is that it approaches a constant value at sufficiently large radii.
+This behavior naturally leads to approximately flat rotation curves at large radii, one of the key observational properties of disk galaxies.
+In this sense, the entropic formulation captures one of the key phenomenological requirements traditionally attributed to dark matter halos.
+The model therefore offers an alternative perspective to the standard dark matter interpretation of galactic dynamics.

+It is important to stress that the present framework should be interpreted as an effective description of galactic dynamics at the level of rotation curves, rather than as a complete alternative to the dark matter paradigm.
+While the model successfully reproduces the observed kinematics and captures key scaling relations, it does not, in its current form, address other phenomena commonly attributed to dark matter, such as gravitational lensing, large-scale structure formation, or cosmic microwave background anisotropies.
+In this sense, the entropic-force contribution explored here may be understood either as an effective emergent component within galaxies or as a complementary description that captures aspects of the dynamics not explicitly encoded in standard approaches.
+Clarifying this connection remains an open question for future work.

-To test the idea of an entropic force contributing to the centripetal pull in galaxies, we fitted the observations in the SPARC database using a model that adds an entropic force to the one expected from the baryonic mass in each galaxy.
-Results show that the rotation curves in the sample have a strong compatibility with FPE model.
-The fitting also includes a selection of stellar mass-to-light ratio of $\Upsilon \sim 0.61$ for the FPE model.
-This is in agreement with the range provided in the literature for such quantity.
+To test the idea of an entropic force contributing to the centripetal pull in galaxies, we fitted the observations in the SPARC database with a model that adds an entropic force to the one expected from the baryonic mass in each galaxy.
+Results show that the rotation curves in the sample have strong compatibility with the FPE model, with typical stellar mass-to-light ratios of $\Upsilon \sim 0.6$, in agreement with values reported in the literature.

-The same tests were conducted for the NFW model.
-However, NFW does not perform as good as the simple model presented here.
-Even more, the simplicity of FPE model leaves room for less strict conditions on the FP equation that in turn may describe the observed rotation curves more accurately.